groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search/searchdocumentfilter/_index.md

 ```

-Creates filter for skipping documents that are not match a regular expression.
+Creates a filter for skipping documents that are not match a regular expression.
 The regular expression is applied to the full path of a document.

 **Parameters:**
 | Parameter | Type | Description |